 There are multiple ways to include MoltenVK in your application.
 You can use the Vulkan Loader, or you can link directly to the MoltenVK library.
-We'll discuss direct linking first, as the loader approach is not available for iOS or tvOS devices.
-The Vulkan SDK includes MoltenVK as both a .dylib for macOS applications, and an XCFramework that can be used for both desktop and mobile/tvOS development.
+We'll discuss direct linking first, as the loader approach is not yet available for tvOS devices.
+The Vulkan SDK includes MoltenVK as .dylib's for each platform, and an XCFramework that can be used for both desktop and mobile/tvOS development.
 The .dylib approach will require distributing the library in your application bundle (in the /Frameworks folder), while the XCFramework approach statically links the MoltenVK library to your applications executable.
 A nice feature of the XCFrameworks is that they support multiple targets for your application automatically by including just one framework.
-The Vulkan headers are then found either as part of the MoltenVK prebuilt library here:
+The Vulkan headers are then found here: